CBT@Home webinar series

 Dr Fiona Shand, Senior Research Fellow, Black Dog Institute, UNSW, Clinical Psychologist.

-This is 1-hour CBT@Home webinar was presented in March 2020.
+This is 1-hour CBT@Home webinar was recorded in March 2020.

 Suicidality is a common presentation across a range of health settings, and in particular during the assessment and treatment of mental illnesses.
 Understanding suicide prevention is a vital skill for all clinicians.